Directed by Ammar Basha in conjunction with Sisters Arab Forum for Human Rights (SAF) and WITNESS.

-Racial injustice defines the lives of the "Akhdam" women, or servant women, in Yemen.
-Of African descent, these women face violence, sexual assaults, and abuse without any legal or social consequences to the crimes committed against them.
+Racial injustice defines the lives of the “Akhdam” women, or servant women, in Yemen.
+Of African descent, these women face violence, sexual assaults, and abuse without any legal or social consequences for the crimes committed against them.

 About Ammar Basha

 Ammar Basha is a Yemeni filmmaker.
 His documentary films include Breaking the Silence and a series called Days in the Heart of the Revolution, about the 2011 Yemeni uprising.
 The latter series was screened at the International Yemeni Film and Arts Festival in Berkeley, Washington, London and Sanaa.
 Basha also makes feature films.
 His short The Last Hour (for which he was also sound designer) won awards from Zayid University in Abu Dhabi and at the Tehran International Short Film Festival.
 He also runs the YouTube channel “Thawrat Shabab,” where the Days series can be found.
 He occasionally tweets @.

 The Sisters Arab Forum for Human Rights works to create legal awareness for women, provides training seminars and workshops, hosts intellectual seminars, and produces reports and publications concerning violence against women and civil rights in Yemen.
 Amal Basha is Chairperson of the Sisters’ Arab Forum for Human Rights (SAF) and was an Executive Producer for this film.
 She has been called “Yemen’s most famous feminist” As the chair of SAF, she “defends the rights of women, prisoners and refugees, and fights for more political freedoms.”
 Read her 2011 interview on the conditions in Yemen.
 She occasionally tweets @AmalBasha.

 WITNESS trains and supports activists and citizens around the world to use video safely, ethically, and effectively to expose human rights abuse and fight for human rights change.